5-Step Financial Checklist for June

 Summer is days away from being in high gear.
 What’s your plan?

-Some have a vacation to look forward to, others have activities lined up out the door to make sure the kids stay busy.
+Now that things are returning to a higher degree of normal, you might have a vacation to look forward to, or activities lined up to make sure the kids stay busy.

 Just go to www.annualcreditreport.com to request your free credit report.